jonfernq/sanskrit/readme.md

 translation format to facilitate the working out of difficult advanced Sanskrit texts such as by Kālidāsa's Kumārasaṃbhavam (कुमारसम्भवम्) and and Bhāravi's Kirātārjunīya (किरातार्जुनीय) as read in the University of Hawai'i's Sanskrit seminar.

+The Javascript presentation microframework Reveal.js is used to display worked out interlinear translations with related grammatical and vocabulary flashcards.
+The interlinear translations are worked out in plain flat files (.txt).